The scanning facility at Otter Prints is solely for photographic film – negative or positive –

 The scanner produces a .fff (3f - ‘three f’, or ‘triple f’) RAW file type, supported by the Imacon/Hasselblad software, Flexcolor, which you can download for free here.
 For a more controlled, modern and simplified workflow, we recommend outputting your images through a third-party plugin called Negative Lab Pro, supported by Adobe Lightroom – download a trial version here.

 We advise scanning your images into a folder on our Mac, then copying the whole folder in one go onto your own external hard drive – please remember to bring one along with you.
 We will not hold onto the images for longer than a week once you've visited as the file sizes are so large.

-If there’s anything we can assist with, ahead of booking with us or coming for a tutorial, please give us a call and we'd be happy to help.
+If there’s anything we can assist with, ahead of booking with us or coming for a tutorial, please give us a call, we'd be very happy to help.